An Iterative Utility Judgment Framework Inspired by Philosophical Relevance via LLMs: Utility Judgments (UJ) via LLMs

-The most common approach to judge utility is to perform a single-shot utility judgment, i.e., $U=f(q, \mathcal{D}, I)$, where $f(\cdot)$ is the utility judgments function for LLMs, which can be $f_l(\cdot)$ or $f_p(\cdot)$. \citet{Zhang2024AreLL} proposed to generate a pseudo-answer $a$ while conducting utility judgments, which can help LLMs to judge utility better, i.e., $a,U=f(q, \mathcal{D}, I)$.
+The most common approach to judge utility for the $LLM$ is to perform a single-shot utility judgment, i.e., $U=LLM(q, \mathcal{D}, I)$, where $I$ is the instruction.
+To improve the accuracy of utility judgments, \citet{Zhang2024AreLL} proposed a unified framework where the LLM generates a pseudo-answer $a$ and performs the utility judgments in a single output: $a,U=LLM(q, \mathcal{D}, I)$, i.e., \textbf{UJ-ExpA} in our baselines.